adambard/learnxinyminutes-docs/objective-c.html (levi-dell-banno-laptop's conflicted copy 2014-01-07).markdown

 }

 // Constructors are a way of creating classes
-// This is a default constructor which is called when the object is initialized.
+// This is a default constructor which is called when the object is creating
 - (id)init
 {
     if ((self = [super init]))